Skip to Main Content

 • Nationwide: For occasional short-term rentals, Nationwide offers an endorsement or rider to your existing homeowners or condo policy.

-• Proper: With unique endorsements from Vrbo, Proper offers a 4-in-1 policy covering short-term rentals, personal use, occasionally unoccupied homes and long-term guests or tenants.
+• Proper: With unique endorsements from Vrbo, Proper offers a four-in-one policy covering short-term rentals, personal use, occasionally unoccupied homes and long-term guests or tenants.

 Several factors go into determining short-term rental premiums.
 The location of the property will play a significant role, as will the condition of your home.
-In general, most of the variables that impact the homeowners insurance policy premium will also affect a short-term rental policy.
+In general, most of the variables that impact homeowners insurance policy premiums will also affect a short-term rental policy.

 Alternative options to protect your short-term rental

 One alternative to short-term rental insurance you may consider is landlord insurance; however, this type of policy is usually designed for long-term rentals.
-Unless you plan to have the same tenants for an extended period of time, you may find that some insurance companies will not offer you a landlord insurance policy.
+Unless you plan to have the same tenants for an extended period of time and have them sign a lease, you may find that some insurance companies will not offer you a landlord insurance policy.

-Host protection coverage does not include property damage from environmental factors such as mold, damage or injury from intentional actions or loss of earnings.
-If you need to file a claim, you must first contact Airbnb, who then puts you in touch with a third-party claims administrator.
+Host damage protection coverage does not include property damage from environmental factors such as mold, damage or injury from intentional actions or loss of earnings.
+If you need to file a claim, you must first contact Airbnb, which then puts you in touch with a third-party claims administrator.

 Vrbo liability insurance